 Jump to:

-You can buy light buckwheat flour or make it yourself by grinding whole buckwheat groats in a blender or a coffee grinder.
+You can buy light buckwheat flour or make it yourself by grinding whole raw buckwheat groats in a blender or a coffee grinder.
 Sift the flour after blending to get rid of the larger bits!
 Store in an air-tight container in the refrigerator or freezer for a few months.

 Ingredients & substitutes